 Duck meat has a very strong and rich flavour- as poultry, it (and goose) are considered white meat but duck tastes like red meat and can be quite gamey- so side dishes need to be chosen carefully to best bring out the taste and texture.

-Don't choose any bland recipes of the sides, as the taste would be overwhelmed by the meat- instead, the best side dishes for Peking duck are often sweet and/ or tangy.
+Don't choose any bland recipes for the sides, as the taste would be overwhelmed by the meat.
+Instead, the best side dishes for Peking duck are often sweet and/ or tangy to cut through the fat in the duck.

 Duck is a great source of protein, and a 75g piece of cooked duck meat supplies you with more than 25% of your necessary daily intake of protein, iron and omega-3 fatty acid.
 It also contains vitamin B minerals, such as niacin, as well as omega-6 fatty acid, magnesium and selenium.)